 A lot happened at the beginning of the week:

-• BC seems to be dropping the ball on testing.
-Their reported numbers are proportionally much lower than Quebec and Ontario, which indicates we are simply not testing enough.
+- BC seems to be dropping the ball on testing.
+Their reported numbers are proportionally much lower than Quebec and Ontario, which indicates we are simply not testing enough. - Quebec went the opposite way, increasing their testing.